 - If you wanted to grant permissions in the Analysis Center to all users in the "MyCompany\Site Managers" group except for a specific user, you would use the following permissions accordingly:

 - Click on the "MyCompany\Site Managers" group to edit it.

 - In the Edit Role Dialog select the Analyst and Information Worker roles to the group.

 - Add the user from the MyCompany\Site Managers group you would like to limit permissions for, and in the Add Role dialog select only Information Worker and click Save.

 - The default group "All" is used to assign roles to all users.
-To prevent all users from using the SharePoint Marketing Suite, and to assign a specific group permissions to use the system, set the following permissions accordingly
+To prevent all users from accessing all of CardioLog, and to assign a specific group permissions to use the system, set the following permissions accordingly:

-- Make sure there is at least two groups available in the Roles window
+- Make sure there are at least two groups available in the Roles window

 - Check all roles you would like to assign to a specific group or groups

 - Un-check all roles for the "All" group

 Using the "All" default group to assign permissions to all users in Active Directory